Hotwrist/deepreconX/README.md

 DeepReconX uses **PureDNS** for high-performance DNS resolution.

-You must provide a list of **trusted DNS resolvers** in a file named:
+You must provide a list of **trusted DNS resolvers** in a file (which I have already provided) named:

 ```text
 resolvers.txt
 ```
-which I have already provided.

 ---
 ## 🚀 Usage
 ```bash